pedropscf/3-insiders-clustering/README.md

 ## Features

-To answer this questions, the company sended a dataset with purchases and devolutions of different customers over the last year.
+To answer these questions, the company sended a dataset with purchases and devolutions of different customers over the last year.
 The dataset contains over 500,000 and the following features:

 | Feature  | Description |
 | ------------- | ------------- |